stryan/materia/README.md

 # Contributing

-If you have any questions or issues, please start a Discussion versus opening an Issue, as Materia does bug tracking outside of Github.
+If you have any questions or issues, please start a Discussion versus opening an Issue, as Materia does bug tracking outside of Github using [git-bug](https://github.com/git-bug/git-bug).